Manipulation of the plant-pathogen interface

 RNA silencing and antivirus resistance

 Eukaryotes possess protein complexes that recognize dsRNA and process it into small fragments.
 These small RNAs in turn target homologous single-stranded RNA in a variety of ways, in conjunction with a family of ribonucleases known as Argonaute proteins.
 Argonaute proteins are involved in a number of mechanisms that regulate gene expression, collectively referred to as RNA silencing or RNA interference (RNAi).
-At the same time, RNA silencing is used by plant cells as a defence against viruses by recognizing their dsRNA replication intermediates and targeting them for degradation and/or translational repression.
+At the same time, RNA silencing is used by plant cells as a defense against viruses by recognizing their dsRNA replication intermediates and targeting them for degradation and/or translational repression.
 Our research in this area is aimed at understanding which (of the many) RNAi components in plants are involved in anti-viral defence, how these components target virus RNA and how viruses, in turn, have evolved to inhibit RNAi mechanisms.

-We have shown that upon induction of an NB-LRR defence response that viral RNAs are subjected to translational repression.
-Although this repression is relatively specific to viral transcripts, using next-gen sequencing and ribosome purification, we find that certain cellular mRNAs are likewise regulated.
-We are working to verify a number of target genes subject to translational control and to understand how this control is brought about by signaling pathways in the cell.
+We have shown that upon induction of an NLR defense response that viral RNAs are subjected to translational repression.
+Although this repression is relatively specific to viral transcripts.
+We are currently investigating how plants recognize viral RNAs and subject them to translational control.

 Eukaryotes possess protein complexes that recognize dsRNA and process it into small fragments.
 These small RNAs in turn target homologous single-stranded RNA in a variety of ways, in conjunction with a family of ribonucleases known as Argonaute proteins.
 Argonaute proteins are involved in a number of mechanisms that regulate gene expression, collectively referred to as RNA silencing or RNA interference (RNAi).
-At the same time, RNA silencing is used by plant cells as a defence against viruses by recognizing their dsRNA replication intermediates and targeting them for degradation and/or translational repression.
+At the same time, RNA silencing is used by plant cells as a defense against viruses by recognizing their dsRNA replication intermediates and targeting them for degradation and/or translational repression.
 Our research in this area is aimed at understanding which (of the many) RNAi components in plants are involved in anti-viral defence, how these components target virus RNA and how viruses, in turn, have evolved to inhibit RNAi mechanisms.

-We have shown that upon induction of an NB-LRR defence response that viral RNAs are subjected to translational repression.
-Although this repression is relatively specific to viral transcripts, using next-gen sequencing and ribosome purification, we find that certain cellular mRNAs are likewise regulated.
-We are working to verify a number of target genes subject to translational control and to understand how this control is brought about by signaling pathways in the cell.
+We have shown that upon induction of an NLR defense response that viral RNAs are subjected to translational repression.
+Although this repression is relatively specific to viral transcripts.
+We are currently investigating how plants recognize viral RNAs and subject them to translational control.

 Plant-viroid Interactions